 Mass as a Stable Energy Structure

-But what if that vibration undergoes a phase transition — like water freezing into ice?
+But what if the vibration undergoes a phase transition — like water freezing into ice?
 The oscillation stabilises itself into a closed loop, a standing wave, a pattern that repeats itself and sustains itself.
+Energy, locking into form.

 E = mc² is not merely a dimensional correction.
 It says: energy and mass are the same phenomenon at different levels of oscillation. c² is a unit-conversion constant, not a resonance threshold per se — but pair production (photons becoming particles at exactly 2mec²) shows a precise energy threshold does exist, set by conservation laws.